jiang-junyao/DRCTdb/db-core/README.md

 tar -zxvf DRCTDB.tar.gz

-Using Rstudio to runn this shiny app
+Using Rstudio to run this shiny app locally